-Young people's health and well-being are a key part of the care and support we provide to young people.
-On admission, Arc requires the completion of the pre admission medical form for the young person, which should include details of any current prescribed medication and full immunisation history.
+Young people's health and well-being will be a key part of the care and support we provide to young people.
+On admission, Meadow View requires the completion of the pre admission medical form for the young person, which should include details of any current prescribed medication and full immunisation history.

 In addition the parent/carer/placing authority is required to complete a Medical Consent Form authorising staff to action medical needs and also to give consent for any therapeutic intervention once this is identified through the review process.
-Young people according to their age and level of understanding are encouraged to be involved in completing these documents.
-Young people are registered with the local GP within 7 days of admission.
+Young people according to their age and level of understanding will be encouraged to be involved in completing these documents.
+Young people will be registered with the local GP within 7 days of admission.